-You’ll be sent a device that collects your blood in five minutes, which you will send back to the Baze lab for analysis by a team of registered dieticians and scientists.
-If you decide from the get-go that you want to commit to the monthly supplement delivery, then the nutrient test and lab analysis are only around $99, and you get the first four weeks of supplements for free.
+You’ll be sent a device that collects your blood in five minutes, which you will send back to the Baze lab for analysis by a team of registered dieticians.
+If you decide from the get-go that you want to commit to the monthly supplement delivery, then the nutrient test and lab analysis are only $99, and you get the first four weeks of supplements for free.

-Depending on your recommendation, the monthly supplements will cost about $15 with free shipping and the option to cancel or modify your vitamins at any time.
-The average Baze customer spends around $20 to $40 on vitamins per month.
+Depending on your recommendation, the monthly supplements start at $15 per month with free shipping and the option to cancel or modify your vitamins at any time.
+The average Baze customer spends around $20 to $40 monthly on vitamins .

 Best for Women: Ritual

-Created by women for women, Ritual keeps things simple with three multivitamin subscriptions to choose from: Essential for Women, Essential for Women 50+, and Essential Prenatal.
+Created by women for women, Ritual keeps things simple with three multivitamin subscriptions to choose from: Multivitamin 18+, Multivitamin 50+, and Prenatal Multivitamin.

 The founder of the company tasked a Harvard trained physiologist, biochemist, and registered dietician to dream up the perfect daily vitamin for women, and Ritual Essential for Women was born.
 The in-house team also consults with a scientific advisory board to ensure the capsules contain only science-backed ingredients that you need and nothing you don’t.

-Essential for Women contains nine necessary nutrients, including vitamin B12, omega-3, folate, and iron.
-Essential Prenatal has everything you and your baby need before and during pregnancy, with the addition of choline, iodine, and biotin.
+Essential for Women Multivitamin 18+ contains nine necessary nutrients, including vitamin B12, omega-3, folate, and iron.
+The Prenatal Multivitamin has everything you and your baby need before and during pregnancy, with the addition of choline, iodine, and biotin.
 These vitamins can also help nourish and revitalize skin.
-Essential for Women 50+ differs as it doesn't contain iron, a nutrient women don't need to supplement once the menopause arrives.
+The multivitamin for women 50+ differs as it doesn't contain iron, a nutrient women don't generally need to supplement once the menopause arrives.